-A good rule of thumb when working away from the office for any reason is to assume your devices will be lost, stolen, compromised, or even confiscated at an international border at some point during your trip, and plan accordingly.
-It is also important to remember that anything you do over unsecured Wi-Fi may be able to be seen by others, including your passwords and the contents of your messages.
-With all this in mind:
+As many of us begin to travel again, it is a good idea to assume your devices could be lost, stolen, compromised, or even confiscated at an international border at some point during your trip.
+It is important to plan accordingly and to remember that anything you do over unsecured wi-fi networks could be seen by others – this includes your passwords and the contents of your messages.
+With all of this in mind:

-- Physically protect your device at all times.
-Never leave a laptop or mobile device in your car or hotel room.
+- Always physically protect your devices.
+Never leave a laptop or mobile device unattended in your car or hotel room.

-- Make sure you are able to connect to the Internet securely while you’re away:
+- Make sure you can connect to the Internet securely while you’re away:

 - Do not proceed to a website if you get a bad certificate warning or if it does not have the lock icon in the address bar.

-- Don’t send UCSF data to your personal email account.
-In fact, UCSF policy prohibits the use of personal email accounts for UCSF business.
+- Do not send any UCSF data to your personal email account.
+UCSF IT policy prohibits the use of personal email accounts for UCSF business.

-- Only bring what you’re willing to lose – both stored information and the devices themselves, even if they are encrypted.
-Make sure your devices or data are fully backed up.
+- Bring only what you’re willing to lose – both your stored information and the devices themselves, even if they are encrypted.
+Make sure your devices or data are fully backed up before you leave.

-- Immediately report lost or stolen devices used for any UCSF business to the IT Service Desk by calling 415-514-4100
+- Immediately report any lost or stolen device used for UCSF business to the IT Service Desk by calling 415-514-4100.

 Special notes for international travelers:

 - There are special rules for bringing electronic equipment, research, intellectual property, and encryption technology abroad.
-Consult with UCSF Export Control Officer Joan Doherty well in advance of your trip if you are planning to take University equipment, data, or technology outside of the United States.
+Please consult with UCSF Export Control Officer Brian Warshawsky well in advance of your trip if you are planning to take University equipment, data, or technology outside of the United States.

 - Encryption: Although encryption is recommended to protect sensitive information in case your device is lost, stolen, inspected, or confiscated, some countries restrict the use/importation of encryption software.
 The USA may also restrict its export.
 See UC's "International Travel" web page for information, including lists of countries with travel restrictions, and links for additional help.

-- If you are not able to use encryption software at your destination, contact UCSF IT Service Desk for guidance.
+- If you are unable to use encryption software at your destination, contact the UCSF IT Service Desk for guidance.

 UC ECAS' April 2018 Compliance Alert newsletter (see "International Compliance" on pg.
 3)